rebeccaringuette/kamodo-core/paper/paper.md

 Continued support for Kamodo is provided by Ensemble Government Services, LTD. via NASA Small Business Innovation Research (SBIR) Phase I/II, grant No 80NSSC20C0290, 80NSSC21C0585, resp.
 Additional support is provided by NASA’s Heliophysics Data and Model Consortium.

-The authors are thankful for the advice and support of Nicholas Gross, Katherine Garcia-Sage for, and Richard Mullinex.
+The authors are thankful for the advice and support of Nicholas Gross, Katherine Garcia-Sage, and Richard Mullinex.

 # References